School Exclusion List: Information for Parents

 A medically fragile child or child who needs help with toileting may be excluded for fewer than 3 episodes of diarrhea if her condition makes it hard for her caretakers to maintain sanitary conditions in the classroom.

-Students of any age are excluded for one of these infections.
-Your child may return to school with a parent note after diarrhea stops for at least 24 hours.
+Campylobacter, Giardia, Norovirus, Rotavirus, and most types of Salmonella: Your child may return with a parent note after diarrhea stops for 24 hours.

 Salmonella Typhi (Typhoid fever)